 In accordance with 23 CFR 450.216(a)(5), the STIP is required to be financially constrained by year, include sufficient financial information to demonstrate which projects are to be implemented using current revenues, and which projects are to be implemented using proposed revenue sources, while the system as a whole is being adequately operated and maintained.
-In addition, with the passage of the enabling legislation by the Kentucky General Assembly to use "Grant Anticipation Revenue Vehicles (GARVEEs)" bond funds, the fiscal constraint calculations include the debt service payments for GARVEE bonds (Table 1, page 15).
-The FY 2015-2018 STIP Fiscal Balance Worksheets show anticipated funding levels (apportionments) and compares them against planned outlays (obligations) for each of the next four fiscal years (FY 2015 through FY 2018).
-The anticipated federal-aid highway funding and anticipated federal transit funding apportionments for FY 2015-2018 are shown in Table 2 on page 16.
-The anticipated federal-aid highway funding and anticipated federal transit funding obligations for FY 2015-2018 are shown in Table 3 on page 17.
-And, the rolled up totals for each of the MAP-21 federal-aid highway funding categories for "Anticipated Apportionments" vs "Planned Obligations" and "Projected End of Fiscal Year Advance Construction" are shown in Table 4 on page 18.
+In addition, with the passage of the enabling legislation by the Kentucky General Assembly to use "Grant Anticipation Revenue Vehicles (GARVEEs)" bond funds, the fiscal constraint calculations include the debt service payments for GARVEE bonds (Table 1, page 12).
+The FY 2017-2020 STIP Fiscal Balance Worksheets show anticipated funding levels (apportionments) and compares them against planned outlays (obligations) for each of the next four fiscal years (FY 2017 through FY 2020).
+The anticipated federal-aid highway funding and anticipated federal transit funding apportionments for FY 2017-2020 are shown in Table 2 on page 13.
+The anticipated federal-aid highway funding and anticipated federal transit funding obligations for FY 2017-2020 are shown in Table 3 on page 14.
+And, the rolled up totals for each of the FAST Act federal-aid highway funding categories for "Anticipated Apportionments" vs "Planned Obligations" and "Projected End of Fiscal Year Advance Construction" are shown in Table 4 on page 15.

 The planned federal obligations are based upon the estimated project phase costs in projected "Year of Expenditure" dollars by using the "Cost in Today's Dollars" and using a 4 percent yearly inflation factor for design, utility, and construction phases and using a 5 percent yearly inflation factor for the right-of-way phase.
-The FY 2015-2018 STIP federal funding level forecasts are based on the current Transportation Act, MAP-21, enacted by the United States Congress in July 2012 and expires October 1, 2014.
-A continuing resolution was approved by Congress on July 31, 2014, and signed into law by President Barack Obama on August 8, 2014 to provide \$10.8 billion for the Highway Trust Fund, and extending MAP-21 from October 1, 2014 through May 2015.
+The FY 2017-2020 STIP federal funding level forecasts are based on the current Transportation Act, "FAST Act," which was enacted by the United States Congress.
+The FAST Act was signed into law by President Barack Obama on December 4, 2015 to provide over \$305 billion for fiscal years FY 2016 through FY 2020.

-For the purposes of this edition of the FY 2015-2018 STIP, the funding levels for FY 2015 through FY 2018 are straight-line projections equivalent to federal-aid highway funding for FY 2014, as approved by Congressional resolutions.
-These state-specific levels of funding are broken down into individual program funding categories as determined by MAP-21 application to Federal Highway Trust Fund formulas.
+For the purposes of this edition of the FY 2017-2020 STIP, the funding levels for FY 2017 through FY 2020 are in accordance with the summary of estimated apportionments under the conference report for H.R.
+22 (FAST Act) provided to state DOTs.
+These state-specific levels of funding are broken down into individual program funding categories as determined by FAST Act application to Federal Highway Trust Fund formulas.

-Kentucky's federal highway program will be largely matched with "toll credits."
+Kentucky's federal highway program will be largely matched with "toll credits" through FY 2020.
 Toll credits are attributed to Kentucky by federal highway law in accordance with calculations that consider past levels of state fund investment, such as state-sponsored toll roads, in the federal highway system.
 Toll credits do not generate cash and cannot be accounted as such; however, they do permit the KYTC the flexibility to use 100% federal funding on federal-aid projects.
 By doing so, the KYTC can allocate more of its own state funding for state-funded projects, yielding increased cash management controls.